How Artificial Intelligence and Music Are Coming Together in 2025

 Apple and Warner Music Group have both bought tech start-ups to improve how they discover new talent.
 AI algorithms could highlight promising acts for labels to sign, automating much of a slow and expensive process.
 With more time and advanced tech, this could become an industry standard.

 AI likely won’t replace humans in music, especially given how significant a role emotional connections play in it.
 Still, AI could change the way people make and listen to music.
-Given the nature of AI, we’ve likely only scratched the surface of what it can do in music.
+Given the nature of AI, we’ve likely only scratched the surface of what it can do in this industry.

 AI Is Changing Everything, Even Music